-As required by generally accepted accounting principles, these financial statements present the Duluth Entertainment and Convention Center Authority, a component unit of the City of Duluth.
+As required by accounting principles generally accepted in the United State of America, these financial statements present the Duluth Entertainment and Convention Center Authority, a component unit of the City of Duluth, Minnesota.
 The Authority is included in the City of Duluth's reporting entity because of the significance of its operational or financial relationships with the City.